 In 2009, Roca, a 22-year-old youth development organization in Chelsea, Mass., launched the Young Men's Violence Intervention Project in four Massachusetts' communities.
-The Robert Wood Johnson Foundation (RWJF) provided funding for the first year of this three-year initiative.
+RWJF provided funding for the first year of this three-year initiative.
 The model combines intensive case management, work experience and life skills training to help high-risk young men learn and practice the skills they need to get a job and stay employed.
 Roca works with some of the most disengaged young people in the Boston area.

 Nationally, 10 to 15 percent of all young people ages 14 to 24 are disconnected from work or education, and addressing youth violence is a public health priority.
 "America's young people are dying.
 They are dying quickly from guns and gangs and slowly from poverty and isolation," says Molly Baldwin, president of Roca who was the executive director during the time of the grant.

 At the heart of the Roca model is the recognition that intensive and repeated efforts are required to influence the behavior of at-risk young men.
 The transformational relationship is essential.
 "It is the relentlessness of a youth worker who shows up day after day, no matter what, that awakens hope in a young person," says Baldwin.

 Typically, participants join a work crew, make a mistake that costs them their job and are reengaged by youth workers.
 Project staff members recognize that it can sometimes take 18 to 24 months for high-risk young people to put in 60 days of work.
 "This is a relapse model.
 The program allows for multiple entries," says Baldwin.
 "We do not want to lose these young men."